dadler6/pilot-tests-mi-chatbot/README.md

 * 96% of the conversations in which the simulated end user was prompted with the presence prompt
 * 86% of the conversations in which the simulated end user was prompted with the sleep prompt

 You can see these findings in "simulation_res_11202025.csv", and the raw conversations in the "simulations_11202025" directory.
+In the raw conversations, the "assistant" is the motivational interviewing chatbot, and the "user" is the simulated user.
 The tests do not use the sensing data capabilities, and test just the motivational interviewing chatbot.

 We acknowledge the limitations of these tests: that they are based upon a limited number of simulated conversations that may not reflect the diversity of real-world users, and an AI classifier detecting "high" versus "low" quality conversations.